goodlyrottenapple/string-dia-functions-termination-proof/README.md

 # String diagrams for functions

 This repository hosts the code used in proving termination and local confluence for a string diagrammatic presentation of functions between finite sets.
+See this [paper](https://gdlyrttnap.pl/resources/papers/syco1.pdf) for further details.

 ## Termination